Published Date: February 04, 2015

 Responsible survivors (legal spouse/partner, legal parent of a child under 18 years old or sponsor of an immigrant) are not allowed to enhance the basic funeral benefits IS provides.
 Any individual or group except for responsible survivors may make a financial contribution toward enhancement of any funeral services.
 This contribution is not considered a financial resource to off-set the total funeral cost.

 Non-responsible survivors are not required to cover the cost of the basic funeral service.
 However, there may be situations where a non-responsible survivor would like to upgrade the funeral services.
-In these cases HS pays the agreement amount for the basic funeral service and the non-responsible survivor pays the difference.
+In these cases Community and Social Services pays the agreement amount for the basic funeral service and the non-responsible survivor pays the difference.
 For example, a request for an upgrade to the casket is considered if the non-responsible survivor agrees to pay the difference.

-Occasionally, unique situations arise which may not be clearly identified in the Agreement and which may require consultation with the Senior Health Benefits Program Planner (780‑415‑9432) or Health Benefits Manager (780‑415‑9431).
+Occasionally, unique situations arise which may not be clearly identified in the Agreement and which may require consultation with Income Support Program Policy.
+For these situations, the ASCC will gather all relevant information and contact Income Support Program Policy.
 Some unique situations are outlined below.

 Person with No Next of Kin

 The Public Trustee must be notified if the deceased has an estate.
-The Public Trustee will take appropriate action, which may include a request for HS to cover funeral costs.
+The Public Trustee will take appropriate action, which may include a request for Community and Social Services to cover funeral costs.
 If there is no apparent estate, no contact is made with the Public Trustee.

 Public Trustee Clients

-The Public Trustee has an agreement with the funeral homes for funeral services at higher rates than the HS agreement.
+The Public Trustee has an agreement with the funeral homes for funeral services at higher rates than the Community and Social Services agreement.
 When the Public Trustee administers an estate that is not large enough to pay for a funeral at these higher rates, the Public Trustee will confirm the amount available in the estate and ask the ASCC to arrange for payment of the funeral.

 The amount of the estate is not used as a deduction to offset the total funeral costs.
-HS through their shared service agreement with Service Alberta will collect the cost of the estate funds from the Public Trustee.
-Service Alberta must be advised that by the HS worker that the funeral is a Public Trustee funeral so that collection can occur.
+Community and Social Services through their shared service agreement with Service Alberta will collect the cost of the estate funds from the Public Trustee.
+Service Alberta must be advised by the Community and Social Services worker that the funeral is a Public Trustee funeral so that collection can occur.

 Registered/Status First Nations People

 If the deceased person has Registered Status under the Indian Act, their Band is responsible for all associated funeral costs.
 If the deceased was living off reserve, the appropriate Band will be asked to pay for the funeral.
-If the Band refuses, and the person is deemed indigent, HS will provide basic funeral expenses.
+If the Band refuses, and the person is deemed indigent, Community and Social Services will provide basic funeral expenses.

-A Band may not provide enhancement to funeral goods or services; if the Band wants to contribute to the funeral costs, that contribution must be deducted from the costs to be paid by Human Services.
+A Band may not provide enhancement to funeral goods or services; if the Band wants to contribute to the funeral costs, that contribution must be deducted from the costs to be paid by Community and Social Services.

-If the deceased person belongs to an out-of-province reserve and the Band refuses funds for funeral costs but wishes the deceased returned for burial, HS pays basic funeral and essential transportation only.
+If the deceased person belongs to an out-of-province reserve and the Band refuses funds for funeral costs but wishes the deceased be returned for burial, Community and Social Services pays basic funeral and essential transportation only.
 The receiving province/territory/Band pays for the burial.

 Learners and Their Dependants